 Southern Pines – Top Down Cabled Crochet Sweater

-With a strong influence from nature’s timeless Pine Tree, the Southern Pines Sweater is a round yoke, top-down crochet sweater design which uses post stitches to create a ring of branches expanding outwards, as if reaching for the light.
+With a strong influence from nature’s timeless Pine Tree, the Southern Pines Crochet Sweater Pattern is a round yoke, top-down crochet sweater design which uses post stitches to create a ring of branches expanding outwards, as if reaching for the light.

-This pattern was inspired by the Falling Pines Poncho pattern, which I designed back in 2017.
-Ever since I finished working on Falling Pines, I knew I wanted to transform it into a sweater.
 It has taken me 2 years to get there, but the experience in garment design I have gained in that time has been essential in making this sweater design everything I hoped it could be!

-The name of this sweater has retained its link to the pine needle imagery, but the Southern element was added because most of the design work was done whilst I was on holiday down in the beautiful green South Devon countryside.
+The name of this sweater has retained its link to the pine needle imagery, but the Southern element was added because most of the design work was done whilst I was on holiday down in the beautiful South Devon countryside.

 Sizing & Style